RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 Email ([talbertr@gvsu.edu](mailto:talbertr@gvsu.edu)) is the best way to reach me with a message outside of class meetings.
 Please **do not use Blackboard messaging to contact me** but use regular email instead.
 Messages sent through Blackboard do not give me a way of replying to the message.

-I typically check email twice per day, once in the morning and again in the afternoon. **If your message needs a response, it will receive one within 24 hours**.
+I typically check email twice per day, once in the morning and again in the afternoon. **If your message needs a response, it will receive one within 24 hours**, but it may not be immediate.
 Please note **I do not typically check email outside of normal working hours (8am-5pm) or on weekends.** If you send an email during those times, it might be longer than 24 hours before you get a response.
 In particular, **emails sent after 5pm Friday and on weekends will not get a response until the following Monday.**

+I work on campus Monday, Wednesday, and Friday but typically work from home on Tuesdays and Thursdays.